SaaS Vs PaaS Vs IaaS and Which Model is Better for You

 In the end, each business should consider what exactly they need and make an informed decision.
 You will need to consider the company’s business goals before choosing the service you need.
 Here are some of the most common business goals that cloud services cover:

-- For companies that need out-of-the-box services like CRM, email, collab tools, then it’s best to choose SaaS.
+- For companies that need out-of-the-box services like CRM (even CRM for Gmail), email, collab tools, then it’s best to choose SaaS.

 - If you need a platform for building software products, then you should go with PaaS.